fitzgen/synth-loop-free-prog/notes.md

 * TODO: actually use the narrowest width for lines that we can

+* DONE: it seems like attempting to synthesize a too-minimal program takes too long, so it would be faster to go longest -> shortest, keeping only the last, shortest program we synthesized.

 # Notes from reading Souper source

 * `include/souper/Infer/InstSynthesis.h`